oroinc/documentation/backend/integrations/import-export/customize-import-export.rst

 Extend Entities to Support Bulk Import and Export
 =================================================

 Import/export capabilities in Oro applications are available for most critical features where the daily operations generate high data load.
-Bulk import is recommented when manual one-by-one entry is not efficient.
+Bulk import is recommended when manual one-by-one entry is not efficient.

 Out of the box, import and export is enabled for the following types of data: